 Any request for urgency must:

-- provide confirmation that you will keep the OIO updated on commercial deadlines that relate to the investment and the need for urgency (if the urgency falls away you must tell us immediately); and
+- provide confirmation that you will keep the OIO updated on commercial deadlines that relate to the investment and the need for urgency (if the urgency falls away you must tell us immediately), and

-- acknowledge that the OIO may shorten the usual timeframe for you to respond to information requests and the application may be deprioritised if these timeframes are not complied with.
+- acknowledge that the OIO may shorten the usual timeframe for you to respond to information requests, and the application may be deprioritised if these timeframes are not complied with.

 - re-apply, and

-- pay a new application fee.
+- pay new lodgement, application and monitoring fees.